-They are the “go-to” fishing lures of late-summer.
+They are the “go-to” fishing lures of mid to late-summer.
 They are top water lures or surface lures, some call them surface or top water baits.

 These are effective artificial lures that float and move on the top of the water to try to get fish to strike them.
 Top water baits can work when other lures fail.
 A top water bait can cause an uninterested largemouth bass to swiftly go after what appears to be easy or vulnerable prey on the water’s surface.

-From my perspective, there is no more exciting aspect of fishing than throwing a top water lure in late summer and having a fish explode from the water below to inhale it.
+From my perspective, there is no more fun, exciting aspect of fishing than throwing a top water lure in late summer and having a fish like a largemouth bass explode from the water below to inhale it.

 Daryl Bauer, Fisheries Biologist and Fisheries Outreach Program Manager for the Nebraska Game and Parks Commission, agrees.
 “It is a “rush” to have a fish violently smash a top water bait off the surface of the water, no question!”

 Bauer says he used to think top water lures were a specialized fishing presentation appropriately used only under the best of conditions like a warm, calm sunrise with a few wisps of steam rising off the water, but that’s not the case.

 “I have changed my thinking about top water baits over the years,” comments Bauer.
 “They are not just a novelty.
 In some situations, they absolutely are the best way to catch the most and biggest fish.
 And, you know what?
 The dog days of summer are the best time to be working surface baits.”